aurexiaGit/ast/README.md

 At each pip install command note the version to add into the requirements.txt file

-On main branch to update the website front you must run the folowing command before commit :
+On main branch to update the website front you must run the folowing command before commit in Front directory:

 ```command
 npm run deploy